Accept Debit and Credit Card Payments for Your Small Business With a Merchant Account

 Our post on the merchant account underwriting process covers everything you can expect, including the type of paperwork involved and how long the process takes.

 >> Supporting Post: 10 Things You Should Know About Opening A Merchant Bank Account

 Step 5: Accept Credit Card Payments

 The good news is that all of that work you and the merchant account provider did in the set-up process, will now pay off.

-Once your merchant account is set up, you will be ready to start accepting credit card payments.
-If you’ve gone with a great merchant account provider this can be as simple as logging into a software product, entering your customer’s payment information, and clicking the collect payment button to have the transaction processed and funds deposited into your bank account.
+Once your merchant account is set up, your business can start accepting credit card payments.
+If you’ve gone with a great merchant account provider, this can be as simple as logging into their software or app, entering your customer’s payment information, and clicking the collect payment button to have the transaction processed and funds deposited into your bank account.

 If your business is ready to get started with a merchant account, PaySimple can help.
 Reach out to our team today at 800-466-0992

 Visit PaySimple.com to learn more or start your free trial today: